-Government in South Africa is divided into three spheres: National, Provincial and Local.
+Government in South Africa is divided into 3 spheres: National, Provincial and Local.

 Each sphere's responsibility is outlined in the Constitution.
-Governments have a political and administrative arm.
+The governments of each sphere have a political and administrative arm.
 The political arm creates the laws and policies, while the administrative arm is the part of government that provides services and implements the laws and policies.

 Citizens elect representatives to the Parliament, the provincial legislatures and the local councils.